ralphwetzel/theonionbox/README.md

 ![image](https://cloud.githubusercontent.com/assets/16342003/12043105/c8f17f18-ae81-11e5-8b21-c7ecf80b37f9.png)

-In addition to some static information regarding the host and Tor (like version numbers or IPs) the page displays the upload / download performance using real time charts and allows to switch Tor's event system.
+You will get information concerning the host system (like cpu load or memory usage), your current Tor configuration and a plentitude of data from the Onionoo Network (including a nice map showing the locality of your server based on the distributed GeoIP data).
+In addition, the page displays your relay's upload / download performance using real time charts and allows to switch Tor's event system.

 | NEW in v2 |
 | --- |